RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Related work

 \subsection{RUL prediction}

-Research practitioners and engineers often predict RUL by adopting a model-based or a data-driven approach: model-based methods involve developing mathematical or physical models based on historical data to determine trends in the health status of a component \citep{cheng_convolutional_2021}.
-On the other hand, a data-driven approach develops a model on historical data and then determines patterns in unseen data \citep{cheng_convolutional_2021}, which encompasses ML methods \citep{ferreira_remaining_2022}.
-Similarly, despite their need for large amounts of historical data in model development, data-driven methods are less complex, more precise, and more applicable in real life than model-based methods \citep{tobon-mejia_data-driven_2012, liewald_perspectives_2022}.
-The availability of large data streams and newer technologies to reliably record sensor readings has also fueled the popularity of data-driven methods, and notable works also rely on a deep learning architecture.
+Practitioners and engineers often make RUL predictions by adopting a model-based or data-driven approach: model-based approaches involve developing mathematical or physical models based on historical data to determine trends in the health status of a component~\citep{cheng_convolutional_2021}.
+On the other hand, a data-driven approach develops a model on historical data and then determines patterns in unseen data~\citep{cheng_convolutional_2021}.
+This includes ML and DL methods~\citep{ferreira_remaining_2022}.
+Similarly, despite their need for large amounts of historical data during the training phase, data-driven methods are less complex, more precise, and more applicable in the real world than model-based methods~\citep{tobon-mejia_data-driven_2012, liewald_perspectives_2022}.
+The availability of large datasets and newer technologies to reliably record sensor readings has also fueled the popularity of data-driven methods, and notable works also rely on a DL architecture for RUL prediction.